harpreetsahota204/DCVAI-Challenge-Example-Submission/README.md

 2. **Do Not Modify Dataset Loading**:

-   - Do not change the dataset that is being loaded in the submission script.
+   - Do not change the dataset loaded in the submission script.

    - A ValueError has been implemented to prevent loading different datasets.